-The aim of this year's World Rabies Day's theme, Rabies: One Health, Zero Deaths, is to showcase the role of rabies in One Health and to stand united to make positive change and work together achieve what we know is possible: rabies elimination.
+The aim of this year's World Rabies Day theme, Breaking Rabies Boundaries, is to highlight the need for progress and moving beyond the status quo, where achieving rabies elimination in time with the global goal remains an unlikely prospect for large parts of the world.
 According to Professor Louis Nel, Executive Director of the Global Alliance for Rabies Control, "We can save the lives of tens of thousands of people that die needlessly each year from rabies by raising awareness of the disease and taking the correct preventative measures.
 Rabies is a global problem with a solution."